It seems you are offline. Please check your connection and try again.

 You also want mobile data

 Heading to Warsaw or Krakow and need data on the go?
 An eSIM covers that.
-Just do not lean on it for app codes that block VoIP-style lines.
+Just do not lean on it for app codes that block VoIP-style numbers.

 Free vs private vs burner, side by side